manimaran96/Spell4Wiki/README.md

 If you'd like to get involved, check our [contribution](https://github.com/manimaran96/Spell4Wiki/blob/master/docs/CONTRIBUTING.md#spell4wiki-contribution-guidelines) notes.

-Watch the tuttorial videos below and make your contribution.
+Watch the tutorial videos below and make your contribution.

 | Title | Video Link |
 | :------- | :---------: |